 Now, armed with the knowledge of the functions usually associated with those areas of the brain, you could get a clearer picture of their feelings towards your brand and offerings.

-You could set up a dedicated feedback form on your website for visitors and customers to share their thoughts, feelings, and experiences with your brand and organization.
+Customer feedback and suggestions can be captured through a dedicated feedback form on your website for visitors and customers to share their thoughts, feelings, and experiences with your brand and organization.

 Reviews left on Google, Amazon, and even websites like Capterra (for software vendors) can give you a good idea of how your customers feel.